alxklk/Scinc/README.md

 Syntactical and semantical subset of C++.
 Can be embedded in another applications or run by interpreter.
 Scinc program is correct C++ program and thus can be compiled into native code without changes.

 Current VM realization runs on own virtual processor and virtual address space.
-Speed is about 10-12 host CPU tacts per VM opcode.
+Speed is about 10-12 host CPU clock cycle per VM opcode.
 On modern 4.5 GHz desktop CPU it is ~420 million vm opcodes per second.

 ## Motivation